placemark/placemark/README.md

 A docker setup, or more likely docker-compose, would be a great addition.

+### Installation

+This project is built with [yarn](https://github.com/yarnpkg/yarn) and last tested with version `1.22.19` of yarn.
+There's a lockfile for yarn.
+Installing with npm or another package manager will yield different, and potentially broken, dependencies.

+I'm open to switching to npm if there is a PR submitted.

 ### Environment variables

 This application reads `.env` files when in development, and requires